-Amazingly, there are a range of bluetooth devices that can connect to various points on your car such as the computer or the tires and provide sensor data back to your phone and bluetooth interface.
+Amazingly, there is a range of Bluetooth devices that can connect to various points on your car such as the computer or the tires and provide sensor data back to your phone and Bluetooth interface.
 This can give you all kinds of information depending on the devices you use, but this can prove invaluable in catching faults early and saving a lot of money on expensive diagnostic processes.

-Out of these three ideas to improve the functionality of the bluetooth setup in your car, the first two should be very possible with even the most basic of bluetooth adaptors and interfaces.
+Out of these three ideas to improve the functionality of the Bluetooth setup in your car, the first two should be very possible with even the most basic of Bluetooth adaptors and interfaces.
 If you really want to go all out and add new sensors, displays and other functionality, then the technology is there and your phone will act as a hub for just about any of it, but for the more complicated setups, it is definitely worth seeking professional installation help.
-The last thing you want to do as damage your car whilst trying to add new features.
+The last thing you want to do is damage your car whilst trying to add new features.